ENABLE AND EMPOWER YOUR PATRONS WITH SIMPLE-TO-USE SELF SERVICE LIBRARY SYSTEMS

 Design your patrons physical flow

-Draw up good locations for the services, you want to provide, and create a natural flow for your patrons by for example deciding, if items can be returned at all kiosks or only at selected or reversely if some kiosks are for check-outs only.
+Draw up good locations for the library self service options, you want to provide, and create a natural flow for your patrons by for example deciding, if items can be returned at all kiosks or only at selected or reversely if some kiosks are for check-outs only.
 Basic considerations like the placement of alarm gates versus the return section should be considered, so alarms do not go off unnecessarily.

 Control access areas